fvumbaca/terraform-proxmox-k3s/docs/server-worker-extra-args.md

 // ...
 ```

-These additonal args are added to the worker
+These additonal args are added to the worker;

    > For the full list of args see here -> [Worker args ref](https://rancher.com/docs/k3s/latest/en/installation/install-options/agent-config/)